Kaustav-Bhattacharya/smart-task-manager/README.md

 # Task Management App

 This is a Task Management application built with Next.js, React, Redux, and TypeScript.
-The app allows users to create, update, and manage tasks with features like notifications, geolocation, and dark mode.
+The app allows users to create, update, and manage tasks with features like notifications, geolocation, dark mode, and map integration.

 ## Features